-A. Operating Activities: Mainly from operating profit.

-- B. Investment Activities: Primarily for capital expenditures and net purchase of other financial assets. - C. Financing Activities: Primarily for cash dividends payment.

-7.3.2 Remedy for Cash Deficit and Liquidity Analysis: As a result of positive operating cash flows and cash on-hand, remedial actions are not required.

-7.3.3 Cash Flow Analysis for the Coming Year: N/A.
+- A. Operating Activities: Mainly from operating profit. - B. Investment Activities: Primarily for capital expenditures. - C. Financing Activities: Primarily for cash dividends payment. - 7.3.2 Remedy for Cash Deficit and Liquidity Analysis: As a result of positive operating cash flows and cash on-hand, remedial actions are not required. - 7.3.3 Cash Flow Analysis for the Coming Year: N/A.